CH-UH district loses 34 percent of state money to vouchers in 2019

 Two voucher programs provide money for children with special needs; one generally, and one specifically for children with autism.
-Of the four programs, the two most used are Educational Choice (EdChoice) and EdChoice Expansion.
+Of the four programs, the most used is Educational Choice (EdChoice), followed by Peterson scholarships for special needs students, and EdChoice Expansion.
 EdChoice offers vouchers to students who otherwise would be required to attend a state-designated low-performing public school.
 The CH-UH district has seven, including Cleveland Heights High School.
 The Expansion program grants vouchers to students in families at or below 200 percent of the poverty level.

 Kaeser used statistics from the Ohio Department of Education (ODE) District Foundation Settlement Report of Feb 22, 2019, to present her case.
 This year, the state allocated about $21.3 million for 6,637 students in the CH-UH school district, an average of $3,209 per student.
 Of those, 5,162 attend public schools; the rest are voucher and charter students.
 Kaeser said the state legislature sets the funding levels for vouchers, and that money is paid out of the district’s allocation.
 The public schools receive what’s left.

 Using averages, Kaeser said 880 EdChoice voucher students receive $4,755 each, while 244 special ed voucher students get $12,985 each, and 351 charter school students receive $7,396 each.
 That leaves public school students with $2,191 each.
 Public school students are 78 percent of the total group, but receive 54 percent of the money.